 Queensland's capital is a major centre of culture

 Just outside of Brisbane, Moreton Island opens in new window is the world's third-largest sand island and is home to glass-clear lakes and lagoons, abundant wildflowers, pristine beaches and towering sand dunes.
-Dive or snorkel to experience the wrecks and colourful reefs here but be sure to be shore-side at dusk to hand feed the dolphins.
+Dive or snorkel to experience the wrecks and colourful reefs, and don't miss the experience of being shore-side at dusk to hand feed the dolphins.
 To get up among the dunes, grab a quad bike, 4WD or, better yet, a sand toboggan.

 When to go

 Temperatures in the humid summer months (December–February) average around 30°C though this is also the time of heaviest rainfall.
 During autumn (March–May), the days are warm and the nights are cool while winter (June–August) sees similar conditions, though with slightly lower temperatures.
 Warm and sunny, spring (September–November) is marked by cool sea breezes.